pact2023/pact2023.github.io/attend/index.md

 1030 Vienna, Austria <br>
 Phone number: +43 120633 <br>

-Rooms at the venue can be booked at a reduced rate through [this link](https://reservations.travelclick.com/75044?groupID=4029480).
+To book rooms at the venue please contact them via email at <a href="mailto:reservierung.savoyen@austria-trend.at">reservierung.savoyen@austria-trend.at</a>.
 <br>
 Rooms are guaranteed till September 15th, afterwards limited availability, book soon.